Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 1. Verify the signal cable reaches the SLB-EXT.
 1. Ensure the tubing is free of kinks and sharp bends.
 1. Finally, route cables and tubing for the **Y-axis drag chain**, adjust as needed, then close the clips.

----

-[Render] Here we are showing the completion of this section, so all of the drag chains being closed, new Z-plus drag chain mount callout possible.
-(atc_assembly_spin-route-wires-final.jpg)

----

 Congrats!
 You've completed the spindle setup steps.